-Carolyn is a sophomore as an elementary education major in the Lynch School of Education.
+Carolyn is a rising junior in the Lynch School of Education.
 She is an American Red Cross certified lifeguard and water safety instructor.
-She has been teaching swim lessons at a day camp in her hometown, Wellesley, Massachusetts, for the past two summers.
-She has worked with kids as young as three and as old as twelve.
+She has teaching swim lessons for three years now.
 Carolyn enjoys seeing a child's face light up whenever they accomplish something new in the water.
 She strives to help every child feel safe in and around the water, as well as show them how much fun swimming can be.

-Estelle is a sophomore psychology major at BC.
-She is an American Red Cross certified lifeguard and swim instructor.
+Estelle is a junior biology major at BC.
+She is an American Red Cross certified swim instructor.
 She swam competitively on a club team based out of Harvard for over 10 years, and she also swam varsity for her high school team.
-She began teaching 2 years ago at MIT, helping both children and adults develop their comfort level and swimming skills in the water.
-She can't wait to continue teaching for her second year at BC, and is excited to pass on her knowledge and excitement about swimming to both children and adults.
+She began teaching 3 years ago at MIT, helping both children and adults develop their comfort level and swimming skills in the water.
+She can't wait to continue teaching for her third year at BC, and is excited to pass on her knowledge and excitement about swimming to both children and adults.

-Katie is a junior at BC.
+Katie Berlin is a rising senior at BC.
 She’s been swimming competitively for over 10 years and assistant coaching for five.
-She has been teaching group and private lessons to kids of all ages (6 month-15 years) as well as some adult lessons.
+She has been also teaching group and private lessons to kids of all ages 6 month-15 years as well as some adult lessons.